 On loan from Mark Cheetham Mark’s ownership of the plain denim jacket was secured through a school swap for an Aerosmith poster.
 Its Battle Jacket status grew from the addition of official band patches bought at numerous gigs in the late 1970’s, early 80’s.
 Mainly from Birmingham Odeon but also Digbeth Civic Hall, the patches are a personal memento but also a visual history of the gigs.
 Regularly worn from 1980–83, the jacket is a major part of Mark’s teenage history; friends contributed to it with embroidery and painting.
 Mark says, “It brings back many memories of who I was with, what I was doing, the things we saw, and the people we met.”

 For Mark a highlight of this time was meeting Pat Benatar on her tour bus.
 Her signature is on the inside of the jacket.
 This Battle Jacket embodies the culture of the Metal music genre.
 It was worn to feel part of a movement; as Mark says, “…everyone had some kind of uniform…and Rock was (still is) big in Birmingham!”

 Free jewellery making workshops

-During the exhibition members of the public who have a passion for Metal music will be making their own jewellery inspired by its culture and aesthetic.
+During the exhibition members of the public who have a passion for Metal music took part in making their own jewellery inspired by its culture and aesthetic.
 More information can be found here on the Show Your Metal jewellery workshops page.

-The exhibition is supported by Arts Council England and the John Feeney Trust.
+The exhibition was supported by Arts Council England and the John Feeney Trust.